Tkachenko01001/test-tweets/README.md

 Test-tweets.

-A set of tweet cards with the ability to subscribe by clicking on the button
+A set of tweet cards with the ability to subscribe by clicking on the button.

 # Getting Started with Create React App